Tyrrrz/CliFx/Readme.md

 CliFx is a simple to use, yet powerful framework for building command line applications.
 Its primary goal is to completely take over the user input layer, letting you forget about the infrastructure and instead focus on writing your application.
 This framework uses a declarative class-first approach for defining commands, avoiding excessive boilerplate code and complex configurations.

-An important property of CliFx, when compared to some other libraries, is that it's not just a parser -- it's a complete application framework.
-The main goal of the library is to provide a consistent and enjoyable development experience when building command line applications.
-At its core, CliFx is highly opinionated, giving preference to convention over configuration, strictness over extensibility, consistency over ambiguity, and so on.

 ## Download

 - [NuGet](https://nuget.org/packages/CliFx): `dotnet add package CliFx`